bakpakin/Fennel/reference.md

 ### Macro module searching

-By default, Fennel will search for macro modules using the same logic it uses to search for normal runtime modules: by walking thru entries on `fennel.path` and checking the filesystem for matches.
+By default, Fennel will search for macro modules similarly to how it searches for normal runtime modules: by walking thru entries on `fennel.macro-path` and checking the filesystem for matches.
 However, in some cases this might not be suitable, for instance if your Fennel program is packaged in some kind of archive file and the modules do not exist as distinct files on disk.